OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md

 ![](backuplogs.png "width=500")

-We don't want to have to remember to manually backup the database, so Octopus allows runbooks to be scheduled.
+We don't want to manually backup the database, so Octopus allows runbooks to be scheduled.
 Here we have a trigger to perform a daily backup:

 ![](backuptrigger.png "width=500")

 While it took some processing to find the name of the pod to perform the backup, this script is not particularly complicated.
 Seasoned system administrators have no doubt seen far more intricate management scripts than this.
 Nor is the ability to run a script on a schedule all that ground breaking.
 So what value have we added here in this continuous operations phase of our CI/CD/CO pipeline?

-First, we were able to reuse both the AWS credentials used to create the EKS cluster, as well as the Kubernetes target configured with the EKS cluster details.
+First, we were able to reuse both the existing AWS credentials as well as the Kubernetes target configured with the EKS cluster details.
 Because Octopus already knows how to deploy to our infrastructure, we can  manage that same infrastructure without duplicating credentials and other settings like URLs.

 Second, this runbook is aware of our multiple environments.
 Just as our application code must progress through multiple environments before it is deemed ready for a production release, so too our runbooks can be tested and validated in non-production environments to ensure they can be trusted in production.